Ambrose (bandleader): Early life

 In 1922, Ambrose returned to London, where he was engaged by the Embassy Club to form a seven-piece band.
 He stayed at the Embassy for two years, before walking out on his employer to take up a much more lucrative job at the Clover Gardens in New York.
 After a year there, besieged by continual pleas to return from his ex-employer in London, in 1925 he was finally persuaded to go back by a cable from the Prince of Wales: "The Embassy needs you.
 Come back—Edward".

 This time Ambrose stayed at the Embassy Club until 1927.
 The club had a policy of not allowing radio broadcasts from its premises, however, and this was a major drawback for an ambitious bandleader, largely because the fame gained by radio work helped a band to gain recording contracts (Ambrose's band had been recorded by Columbia Records in 1923, but nothing had come of this).
 He therefore accepted an offer by the May Fair Hotel, with a contract that included broadcasting.
 His annual salary from this establishment alone was £10,000.

 During his time at the Embassy, he married "Kathryn Lucille otherwise Kitty Brady", a 24-year-old Irish-American from New Jersey, on 20 January 1924.
 Oddly, he is named and signed as "Bernard Ambrose", a 27-year-old "Musical Director", on the marriage certificate.
 They had two daughters, Patricia S (b.
 1931) and Monica J (b.
 1933).

-Ambrose stayed at the May Fair for six years, during which time the band made recordings for Brunswick Records, HMV and Decca.
+Ambrose stayed at the May Fair for six years, during which time the band made recordings for Brunswick Records, His Master's Voice and Decca.
 He teamed up with Richard Rodgers and Lorenz Hart, along with an American harmony song trio, the Hamilton Sisters and Fordyce (aka Three X Sisters), to record songs including "My Heart Stood Still" among others.
 This period also saw the musical development of the band, partly as a result of Ambrose's hiring of first-class musicians, including Sylvester Ahola, Ted Heath, Joe Crossman, Joe Jeannette, Bert Read, Joe Brannelly, Dick Escott and trumpeter Max Goldberg.